*Editor's note: This article was originally published April 10 and updated April 14 with new information.

-bauma 2025, considered the leading international trade show for the construction and mining equipment industries, kicked off this week on April 7.
+bauma 2025, considered the leading international trade show for the construction and mining equipment industries, kicked off on April 7.
 And it is set to be one of the largest editions yet.

-Initial figures provided by show organizer Messe München indicate over 3,500 exhibitors from 57 countries are in attendance.
-They cover a total exhibition space of 614,000 sq. m of indoor and outdoor space, the equivalent of 86 soccer pitches according to Messe München.
+Final figures provided by show organizer Messe München indicate there were 3,601 exhibitors from 57 nations showcasing their latest technologies and services for the construction and mining industries.
+They covered a total exhibition space of 614,000 sq. m of indoor and outdoor space, the equivalent of 86 soccer pitches according to Messe München.

 These figures are similar to when I last attended the event in 2019.
 In preparation for that edition, 9,000 sq. m of space had been added to the show grounds to accommodate 3,684 exhibitors.
 The global landscape, and tradeshows with it, changed in 2020 and the years immediately after it due to the COVID-19 pandemic.
 Because of this, the last edition of bauma in 2022 was held in October instead of its usual April timeframe and welcomed 3,200 exhibitors.
 Still an impressive number, but lower than the previous edition.